Easy meatballs whipped up in the slow cooker and smothered in zesty BBQ. Dinner or appetizer worthy!

 Slow cooker ingredients: BBQ sauce, Italian dressing, onions.
 That’s it!!
 The onions are imperative for flavor, plus they get all soft and soak up all the BBQ goodness.
 Use your favorite BBQ sauce*, use your favorite Italian dressing.

-You can serve these turkey meatballs with mashed potatoes and veggies, baked sweet potato fries and a salad, with dinner rolls and melted mozzarella for sandwiches, or even with toothpicks as a party appetizer for football games, New Years Eve, entertaining, whatever.
+You can serve these turkey meatballs with mashed potatoes and veggies, baked sweet potato fries and a salad, with dinner rolls and melted mozzarella for sandwiches, zucchini casserole on the side, or even with toothpicks as a party appetizer for football games, New Years Eve, entertaining, whatever.
 The options are endless.

 No matter what you do, make sure you serve with all that extra mouthwatering and zesty BBQ sauce.
 And the onions!
 Those might just be my favorite part.